Muterra/doc-golix/whitepaper.md

 **Draft warning:** this is a public draft dated 27 Oct 2015, but should not be considered final.
-If you'd like to stay updated, consider joining our [mailing list](https://www.ethyr.net/mailing-signup.html).
+If you'd like to stay updated, consider joining the Muterra [mailing list](https://www.muterra.io/mailing-signup.html).
 Our previous whitepaper was very shy on technical details and has been moved to a [design philosophy](/design_philosopy.md) document.

 # Introduction